2003 Major League Baseball postseason: (AL1) New York Yankees vs. (NL4) Florida Marlins

 The Yankees had been awarded home-field advantage for this World Series, because the AL won the 2003 All-Star game.
 MLB had alternated home-field advantage for the World Series between the two leagues prior to this, and the NL would have been due for home-field in 2003 before the change.
 The Marlins upset the heavily favored Yankees in six games to capture their second championship in franchise history.
+This was the third straight World Series won by an expansion team.

 The Marlins stole Game 1 in the Bronx, handing the Yankees their first home loss in the World Series since 1996.
-The Yankees, thanks to an excellent pitching performance by Andy Pettitte, answered back in Game 2 to even the series.
-When the series moved to Miami, Mike Mussina prevailed in a pitchers' duel against Florida's Josh Beckett to win Game 3 for the Yankees and give them a 2-1 lead in the series.
+Andy Pettitte pitched eight solid innings as the Yankees answered back in Game 2 to even the series.
+When the series moved to Miami Gardens, Mike Mussina prevailed in a pitchers' duel against Florida's Josh Beckett to win Game 3 for the Yankees and give them a 2–1 lead in the series.
 However, their lead would not hold.
-The Mariners prevailed in a 12-inning duel in Game 4 to even the series, and won Game 5 by two runs to go up 3-2 in the series headed back to the Bronx.
-Game 5 was the last postseason game ever played at Pro Player Stadium.
-In Game 6, Josh Beckett made up for the loss in Game 3 by pitching a complete game shutout for the Marlins, 2-0, to secure the title.
+Game 4 was a long and grueling contest that was won by the Marlins, as Álex González got them the win with a walk-off homer in the bottom of the twelfth.
+The Marlins then prevailed in a Game 5 slugfest to take a 3–2 series lead headed back to the Bronx.
+Game 5 was the last postseason game ever played at Pro Player Stadium, and remains the last World Series game played in Miami to date.
+In Game 6, Beckett made up for the loss in Game 3 by pitching a five-hit complete-game shutout for the Marlins to secure the title.
 Game 6 was the last World Series game ever played at the original Yankee Stadium.

-After the series win, the Marlins entered a long slump in which they would not return to the postseason, let alone win another playoff series, until 2020.
-The Yankees would not return to the World Series again until 2009, where they defeated the Philadelphia Phillies in six games.
+The Marlins became the first visiting team to win the World Series at Yankee Stadium since the Los Angeles Dodgers in 1981.
+They were also the last team to accomplish this feat until the Dodgers did so again in 2024.
+After the series win, the Marlins entered a long slump in which they would not return to the postseason, let alone win another playoff series, until 2020, and this remains their last postseason appearance outside of the divisional round.

+The Yankees would return to the World Series again in 2009, where they defeated the Philadelphia Phillies in six games for their 27th championship.

+Broadcasting

+This was the first of four years that Division Series games aired across ESPN, ESPN2, and Fox.
+The rights to selected Division Series games were transferred from ABC Family to ESPN and ESPN2.
+Fox then aired both League Championship Series and the World Series.